uea-teaching/computer-vision-2022/lectures/epipolar.md

 $$

 ::: notes
-so when we transpose F we get the line - which is our 1d search space.
+When we transpose F we get the line - which is our 1d search space.

-So this is the key thing that speeds up our search - we just look along the epipolar line.
+This is the key thing that speeds up our search - we just look along the epipolar line.
 :::

 ## Epipolar Lines {data-auto-animate="true}